eriklins/InsideBlue-BLE-Tool/README.md

 # InsideBlue BLE Tool V0.7
-Welcome to **InsideBlue BLE Tool**, an easy to use cross-platform application for Bluetooth Low-Energy (BLE) connectivity leveraging the PC’s integrated Bluetooth adapter.
+Welcome to **InsideBlue BLE Tool**, an easy to use Windows BLE application for Bluetooth Low-Energy (BLE) connectivity leveraging the PC’s integrated Bluetooth adapter.
+It's actually cross-platform, see below for Linux and Max OS support.

 You can scan for BLE devices that are advertising and discover their GAP services or manufacturer specific data, engage a connection and access the peripheral GATT table.